+A shipping company’s main role is to move items from where they’re made to their final destination.
+However, there is a lot that happens in between, and much more than meets the eye.
 Professional and experienced full-service shipping companies wear many hats.
 These fill the gaps and act as the glue that holds the entire supply chain together.
-In most cases, 3rd party logistics (3PL) systems either connect the raw material suppliers to the manufacturer or the manufacturers to their retailer customers.
+In most cases, third-party logistics (3PL) systems connect the raw material suppliers to the manufacturer or the manufacturers to their retailer customers.
+In any case, today’s top shipping companies are far more than the trucks that haul goods from Point A to Point B. If your current logistics provider doesn’t offer these shipping company services, you may be missing out.

 1. Shipping Services (Obviously)